 - Friendships on the streets – friendly strangers might want to charge for their “services”, “help” etc.

-- Vehicle thefts – avoid renting Valkswagen, Opel or Mercedes cars because of the risk of carjacking, and of course avoid leaving anything valuable in plain sight.
+- Vehicle thefts – avoid renting Volkswagen, Opel or Mercedes cars because of the risk of carjacking, and of course avoid leaving anything valuable in plain sight.

-- Visas - In most cases, Visas are not needed for any stay shorter than 90 days.
-However, you should make sure that your password is valid for at least six months from your date of return and if you're not sure whether or not you need a visa, you should check that on www.doyouneedvisa.com.
-Based on your nationality, it will help you make sure if you need visa for the country you are visiting.
+In most cases, Visas are not needed for any stay shorter than 90 days.
+However, you should make sure that your passport is valid for at least six months from your date of return and if you're not sure whether or not you need a visa, you should check that on www.doyouneedvisa.com.
+Based on your nationality, it will help you make sure if you need a visa for the country you are visiting.

-- Weather - The climate in Romania is mild, with all four, very distinct seasons.
-It's colder in the north, since the Carpathian Mountains are there, so if you're traveling to Transylvania, be prepared and dress warm.
+The climate in Romania is mild, with all four, very distinct seasons.
+It's colder in the north since the Carpathian Mountains are there, so if you're traveling to Transylvania, be prepared and dress warmly.